 Information for visitors

-In Orange Mary Potter Hospice remains open and continues to support our patients with care and compassion.
+Mary Potter Hospice is committed to supporting our patients with care and compassion.

-We are committed to maintaining access to our services for whānau and friends, whilst balancing the safety of our patients, staff, volunteers and our wider communities.
+We will maintain access to our services for whānau and friends, while balancing the safety of our patients, staff, volunteers and our wider communities.

 We respectfully ask that all families and whānau help us to protect others in our care at the Hospice.

 Page last updated Thursday 15 September 2022